 And I brought him to your disciples, and they could not heal him.”
 And Jesus answered, “O faithless and twisted generation, how long am I to be with you?
 How long am I to bear with you?
 Bring him here to me.”

 “O faithless and twisted generation…”

 Maybe it is because my faith isn’t even the size of a mustard seed.
 Maybe it’s because I don’t really enact the love that has been poured into my heart.
 Maybe it is because I don’t fully grasp who the glorified Christ truly is.
 There are some concepts, ideas, teachings of God that, if truly accepted and internalized, would no doubt revolutionize who I am and who you are also.
-O to get even a mustard seed sized grasp on these truths.
-Then the mountain of sinful flesh that manipulates each of us might be moved.
+O for even a ‘mustard seed sized’ grasp on these truths that the mountain of sinful flesh that manipulates each of us might be moved.

 God have mercy.
 Your mercy is our only hope.

 One thought on “Faithless and Twisted – Matthew 17:16-17”